kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

     ory/hydra
 ```

-In the above example we are using an in-memory database of Hydra and setting `hydra.dangerousForceHttp` to `true`, disabling SSL.
+In the above command, we are using an in-memory database of Hydra and setting `hydra.dangerousForceHttp` to `true`, disabling SSL.
 This is for demonstration purposes and should not be used outside of a development context.

 We should now see the two Hydra pods running in the default namespace: